-Glucosamine and Chondroitin (Cosequin®)
+Glucosamine and Chondroitin (Cosequin®) for Cats and Dogs

 - Cartilage and fluid within joints are crucial to normal joint function.
 With age, or after trauma, this cartilage may not be fully functional and fluid levels may diminish.

-- Glucosamine and chondroitin are available over the counter but should not be administered unless under the supervision and guidance of a veterinarian.
+- Glucosamine and chondroitin are available over-the-counter, but should not be administered unless under the supervision and guidance of a veterinarian.

-Brand Names and Other Names of Glucosamine
+Brand Names and Other Names for Glucosamine

 - The usual standards of efficacy and safety do not have to be met and this drug is NOT registered or regulated by the FDA.